-Entry door color may make a personal statement but must be painted (white or lighter colors not suited).
+Entry door color should make a personal statement but must be painted (white or lighter colors will not be approved).

 6.4 PORCHES

 Front porches will be encouraged when suited to the style of the home.
 To maintain the modern progressive expression of the community front porches are recommended to be: